 - answer any questions people may have about the Hearing.

 Any individual who provides a submission also has the opportunity to be heard at the Public Hearing following the submissions process.
-The Public Hearing is open to the public and a timetable will be prepared on the information collected.
+The Public Hearing is open to the public to observe.

-The IAC will hold public hearings commencing 25 July 2019 at The Veneto Club, 191 Bulleen Road, Bulleen.
+The Public Hearing commenced on Thursday 25 July 2019 at The Veneto Club, 191 Bulleen Road, Bulleen.

 For questions about the Inquiry and Advisory Committee process (including questions about submissions), please contact:

 For questions about the EES process, please contact:

 |Phone||(03) 8392 5503|